ysohn/stats/README.md

 ### To Auditors

-I hope that there are seats in one of the lab sessions (please check the syllabus list to check the schedule for 01, 02, and 03).
+I hope that there are seats in one of the lab sessions (01: Mon 3rd; 02: Mon 4th; 03: Tue 4th).
 If you find that the one you chose is crowded you may choose among the other two.
 There are a number of seats in the lecture class.